AnsarIbrahim/Portfolio-microverse/README.md

 - You can deploy this project using:
   - Type cd ``` Ansar-Portfolio ```
-  - open index.html file in the browser
+  - open the index.html file in the browser

 <p align="right">(<a href="#readme-top">back to top</a>)</p>